SteveMontgomery55/Gold-Hunter/README.md

 2. As a Returning Visitor, I want to see if other levels of difficulty have been added.

 >## **Features** ##

 The game board is brightly coloured and visually pleasing.
 The images of the the matching pairs are quite similar\
-to each other in some cases to make the game more difficult.
-The images also have alt attributes so if the images do not\
+to each other in some cases to make the game more difficult.\
+The game is responsive on all sizes of device and the images also have alt attributes so if the images do not\
 display, the game can still be played.

 ### **Furture Features** ###